 With its ice rink and merrily lit lighthouse, Gurney’s is at the heart of the holiday scene in Newport and offers a “Stay and Skate” package that includes a monogrammed hat and scarf.
 The Hotel Viking on Bellevue Avenue always dresses its noble brick facade nicely for the holidays, and its Spa Fjor is a welcoming retreat from the winter chill.

 Housed in a stately Newport mansion, the Vanderbilt hotel, part of the Auberge resorts collection, is another elegant option for a holiday getaway, with special mixology classes focused on Christmas cocktail-making.
 The Chanler has an unmatched Cliff Walk location overlooking Easton’s Beach and a fine dining restaurant, Cara, that takes full advantage of the views.
-The Wyndham Newport in Middletown is a family friendly hotel with an indoor pool and a free shuttle to downtown Newport.
+The Wyndham Newport in Middletown is a family-friendly hotel with an indoor pool and a free shuttle to downtown Newport.

 For Night Owls

 No holiday visit to Newport would be complete without an evening visit to the city’s official Christmas tree in Washington Square, and you also can visit the lavishly decorated tree on nearby Bowen’s Wharf.
-The Jane Pickens Theater screens holiday movies during the weeks leading up to Christmas, and the Island Moving Company stages the Newport Nutcracker ballet at the Rosecliff mansions on Wednesdays, Fridays, and Saturdays during the holiday season.
+The Jane Pickens Theater screens holiday movies during the weeks leading up to Christmas, and the Island Moving Company stages the Newport Nutcracker ballet at the Rosecliff mansions during the holiday season.
 The Top of Pelham has dueling pianos on Friday and Saturday nights, and live music and dancing make One Pelham East downstairs one of the hottest spots in Newport.
 The Newport Blues Cafe also offers live entertainment year-round.